vinayavasu/SAILORS/README.md

 ## Status

 SAILORS is an early-stage, open framework.
 It's being actively used and refined in practitioner threat-modeling work.
 Feedback, critique, and real-world application notes are genuinely wanted, especially from anyone applying STRIDE or MAESTRO today who's hit the same capability-level gap.

+## Changelog

+**July 2026** — Two checks revised after practitioner review from Harshad Sadashiv Kadam :
+- **O** now covers two conditions instead of one: gating the action itself, and separately gating any mid-session growth in the capability's scope or permissions.
+- **A** now includes an explicit hand-off rule: when retrieval is another agent's output rather than a static lookup, defer to MAESTRO instead of stretching A to cover it.

 ## Author